FireDiscordBot/docs/README.md

 ```ts
 const buttons = await page.$$("button"); for (const button of buttons) if ((await button.innerText()) == "Format Code") await button.click().then(() => { console.log("wow")});
 ```

+### NeoForge support in Minecraft log scanning

+NeoForge logs can now be properly parsed by Fire, showing version information and extra integration that was previously limited to Forge & Fabric, such as loader & mod updates (for select mods), is now available for NeoForge too

 ## Tuesday, April 1 2025